shawnsibanda/South-Africa-Crime-Analysis/README.md

 3. Kwazulu Natal.
 - Crime trends show noticeable changes over time.
 - A small number of crime categories account for a large share of reported cases.
+- While overall crime may decline, some specific crime categories show upward trends, highlighting emerging risks that require monitoring.
+- Certain provinces like Free State and Mpumalanga, demonstrate reductions in reported crime over time, potentially reflecting effective local policing strategies or behavioural improvements.

+## Recommendations to help reduce the crime rates.
+- Focus law-enforcement resources on provinces contributing the largest share of national crime.
+- Design tailored strategies per crime category, rather than using a single national approach.
+For example: GBV - community patrols, property damage - CCTV.
+- Invest in community programmes such as Neighborhood Watches, in areas with persistent high crime rates.